Seniors enjoy discounts for just about everything. Did you know that can even include the cost of higher education?

 Through the Golden ID Card Program, the University of Maryland at College Park waives tuition for students 60 years of age and older.
 Some other fees apply, however.

 If you meet the university’s admission requirements and space is available, you may register for courses in both degree-seeking and non-degree-seeking programs.

-The program allows Golden ID Program participants to take up to seven undergraduate credits or six graduate-level courses per semester and take advantage of academic services including library usage.
+The program allows Golden ID Card Program participants to take up to three courses per semester and take advantage of academic services including library usage.